Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models: Abstract

 \section{Abstract}

-Developing concurrent software is challenging, specially if it has to run on modern architectures with Weak Memory Models (WMMs) such as Armv8 and RISC-V. For the sake of performance, WMMs allow hardware and compilers to aggressively reorder memory accesses.
+Developing concurrent software is challenging, especially if it has to run on modern architectures with Weak Memory Models (WMMs) such as \arm, \power, or \riscv.
+For the sake of performance, WMMs allow hardware and compilers to aggressively reorder memory accesses.
 To guarantee correctness, developers have to carefully place memory barriers in the code to enforce ordering among critical memory operations.

-While WMM architectures are growing in popularity, it is notoriously difficult to identify the necessary and sufficient barriers of complex synchronization primitives.
-Unfortunately, recent publications often consider barriers just implementation details and omit them.
-In this technical note, we report our efforts in verifying the correctness of the Compact NUMA-Aware (CNA) lock algorithm on WMMs, inserting a correct and efficient set of barriers in the implementation.
-The CNA lock is of special interest because it is being integrated in Linux qspinlock, and this integration process has produced several reviews of the algorithm.
-We intend to contribute to this process by verifying the correctness of the latest patch (v15) on WMMs.
+While WMM architectures are growing in popularity, identifying the necessary and sufficient barriers of complex synchronization primitives is notoriously difficult.
+Unfortunately, publications often consider barriers to be just implementation details and omit them.
+In this technical note, we report our efforts in verifying the correctness of the Compact NUMA-Aware (CNA) lock algorithm on WMMs.
+The CNA lock is of special interest because it has been proposed as a new slowpath for Linux \qspinlock, the main spinlock in Linux.

+Besides determining a correct and efficient set of barriers for the original CNA algorithm on WMMs, we investigate the correctness of Linux \qspinlock and the latest Linux CNA patch (v15) on the memory models LKMM, \arm, and \power.
+Surprisingly, we have found that Linux \qspinlock and, consequently, Linux CNA are incorrect according to LKMM, but are still correct when compiled to \arm or \power.